simnalamburt/arc311/Lab3/README.md

 1. You also have a Cloud9 IDE in your *Region 2* that was launched in your *Cross Region* CloudFormation stack.
 From the *2nd Region*, go back to the **CloudFormation** console and copy the link from the Outputs tab into your browser to launch.
 2. You will need your *VPC endpoint DNS name* from VPC2.
 From another tab, browse to the **VPC Console** for your primary region where the *ARC311* CloudFormation Stack is deployed.
 3. Click on **Endpoints* in the left-hand pane, select the proper endpoint for our PrivateLink Service, and copy the DNS name.
-4. Click back to your Cloud9 IDE and in the terminal resolve DNS for the endpoint by running the following. **Replace your DNS name!**
+4. Click back to your Cloud9 IDE and in the terminal resolve DNS for the endpoint by running the following, **making sure to update with *your* DNS name!**

 	`dig +short REPLACE-ME-vpce-0f14daf3354145ee2-1kx05bsg.vpce-svc-0545a2b2f1afbd610.us-east-1.vpce.amazonaws.com`

 	> This should return two IP addresses from VPC 2 CIDR range (10.200.0.0/16)

 5. To verify that you are in a different VPC, run `ifconfig` from the terminal.  `eth0` should have an IP address like **10.4.0.144**.
 6. Finally, let's call our cross region *Product Service* over PrivateLink.
-Run the following and **be sure to update with your own DNS name:**
+Run the following and again, **be sure to update with your own DNS name:**

 `